IGME-202-2221/Chromatic-Sam-Haile/README.md

 ### Student Info

--   Name: YOUR NAME
+-   Name: Samuel Haile
--   Section: ##
+-   Section: 04

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Side
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: The camera will be stationary
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: The player will have a health bar that depletes when hit
--   End Condition: _How does a game/round/level end?_
+-   End Condition: When the boss of that level is deafeted
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Destroying enemies and killing enemies in quick succession

 ### Game Description